Galanarla: Discovery and naming

-In 1982, Tim Flannery, Michael Archer and Michael Plane named and described a new genus and species of macropod, Galanarla tessellata.
-The holotype specimen, QM F10644, is a partial left dentary collected from D site at the Riversleigh World Heritage Area, northwestern Queensland.
-The authors also referred an unworn molar, and tentatively assigned numerous premaxilla and teeth fragments to the taxon.

-The generic name is a combination of the Waanyi words for “river” (Gala) and “rock wallaby” (Narlee), referring to the fluviatile deposit it was found in and to the fossils representing a fossilised macropod.
-The specific name stems from the Latin word for "mosaic".
-This is in reference to the mosaic nature of traits exhibited by this taxon.
+In 1982, Tim Flannery, Michael Archer and Michael Plane described Galanarla tessellata as a new genus and species of macropod.
+The generic epithet, Galanarla, is a combination of the Waanyi words "gala", meaning river, and "narlee", meaning rock wallaby.
+The name was chosen in reference to the fluviatile deposit it was found in and that its fossils represent a wallaby now turned to rock.
+The specific epithet, tessellata, is derived from the Latin word for "mosaic", referring to the mosaic nature of traits exhibited by this taxon.